The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Interaction model: atom and wall

-\end{teo} In order to prove the theorem we construct the trial function $\varphi_y$ in the following way: we define the vector $\Phi_{\#}^y$ in an analogous way as we did for the relative free version:
+\end{theorem} In order to prove the theorem we construct the trial function $\varphi_y$ in the following way: we define the vector $\Phi_{\#}^y$ in an analogous way as we did for the relative free version:

 We then introduce the trial function